View Ronald Akers's Obituary on www.swtimes.com/ and share memories

 Ronald Akers

-Funeral service will be 10 a.m.
-Monday at Evans Chapel of Memories in Poteau with burial at Oakland Cemetery in Poteau.
+Ronald Dee Akers, 81, of Poteau, passed away Tuesday, May 14, 2019, in Van Buren.
+Ronald was born Sept.
+9, 1937, in Wister to Hillard and Ruth (Kiefer) Akers.
+He worked on construction of the Space Shuttle.
+Ronald was a member of Southside Baptist Church in Poteau.

-He is survived by his wife, Shirley; a daughter, Sherry Veercamp of Wister; a son, Steven Akers of Poteau; four brothers, Glenn Akers of Glenpool, Okla., Doyle Akers of Fanshawe, Lanney Akers of Wister and Don Akers of Spiro; five grandchildren; and 15 great-grandchildren.
+Survivors include his wife, Shirley of the home; son and daughter-in-law, Steven and Susan Akers of Poteau; daughter, Sherry and Sonny Veerkamp of Wister: five grandchildren; 15 great-grandchildren; five brothers, Glenn Akers of Glenpool, Okla., Doyle Akers of Fanshawe, Lanny Akers of Wister, Don Akers of Spiro and Charles Ferguson.

+Service will be 10 a.m.
+Monday, May 20, 2019, at Evans Chapel of Memories in Poteau with the Rev. Jim Reed officiating.
+Interment will follow at Oakland Cemetery in Poteau.
+Arrangements are under the direction of Evans and Miller Funeral Home in Poteau.